f50 foil catamaran

 2. WATCH: How do the foils of SailGp's high speed F50 catamaran work?

-SailGP's high speed, foiling F50 is the culmination of 10 years of development in high performance, multi-hull racing.
+Teams must therefore work together to fly as high as possible without flying too high and crashing into the water, rising speed and losing speed in SailGP's high pressure racing.
 The F50's cutting edge technology is evident in its status as the first boat to hit 99.94 km/h during racing - and it has a top speed of over 100 km/h.
-But how does the F50 fly above the water and how to teams work together ...

 3. All About the F50 Catamaran